-GMEC updated and approved: July 2014 GMEC reviewed & approved: April 2017 GMEC reviewed & approved: April 2019
+GMEC approved: March 2007 GMEC revised: July 2011 GMEC updated and approved: July 2014 GMEC reviewed & approved: April 2017 GMEC reviewed & approved: April 2019

 The Wayne State University School of Medicine Graduate Medical Education Committee is responsible for oversight of all graduate medical education programs in accordance with the Accreditation Council for Graduate Medical Education Institutional Requirements.
 All training programs in GME must seek accreditation from the ACGME if such accreditation is available.
 If accreditation is not available, an application for a non-accredited program must be completed (see "Applications for Non-accredited fellowships").
 All requests for new training programs must be approved by the GMEC and the Residency Review Committee of the ACGME before implementation.